-Aims of Reception
+Aims of EYFS

-Welcome back after the Easter break.
-We hope that you all had an enjoyable holiday!
+Welcome back after the Easter break, we hope that you all had an enjoyable holiday!

 We are continually in need of ‘spare uniform’ especially underwear, tights and socks if you have any that you no longer require, we would be very grateful for any donations.
 Thank you to those parents who have returned any borrowed items or donated uniform already this year.